jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-notes.markdown

 Weapons with special attributes sparkle and emit a sound effect to draw your attention to them.

-## Worldbuilding
+## Storytelling

-There are clouds blowing by.
+On the first sky archipelago, there are clouds blowing by.
 Over the land.
 Because the land is in the sky, right?
 I love this because it's a reminder of your elevation and it's also _really fucking cool_.

+In the cinematic where Morgaia appears, she is the size of a mountain.
+Awe-inspiring.
+Terrifying.
+Mostly, I suspect, due to the sinister music that plays.
+And then the music fades out for a loading screen, and the mood is lost...
+If it had kept playing, it would have been so much more effective.